August 4-11, 2018

 Becky Tracy grew up dancing to her father's calling and scratchy 78s of Don Messer's fiddle playing.
 She has fiddled with the bands Nightingale and Wild Asparagus for the last 15 years and has played in many, many lovely places including Hawaii and France.
 Becky has a distinctive clarity of tone, a rhythmic attack owing much to French-Canadian playing and the melodic quality of Irish music.
 Her unmistakable sound has made her a defining presence among dance musicians.

-* ADVISORS, PLUS
+* PROGRAM ADVISORS, plus

 ABOUT OGONTZ CAMP